Sautéed Bitter Greens with garlic is a super tasty way to eat your heart-healthy kale.

 - Heat the olive oil in a 12-inch sauté pan over medium-high heat.

 - Stir in the garlic slivers, pressing on them with the back of a spoon to release their flavor.

 - Do not let them burn.

-- As soon as they look transparent, stir in the red pepper flakes.
+As soon as the garlic slivers look transparent, stir in the red pepper flakes.

 - Add the greens and wine.

 - Lower the heat to simmer and cover the pan.

 - Cook for about 3 or 4 minutes.